-At their best, mainstream media provide us with pleasurable distraction and vital information, a playground for the imagination and a window on the world.
-Socialists, however, are all too aware of the media’s systematic biases and distortions of the truth.
-Despite considerable advances in communication technology, we live, perhaps more than ever, in a world of disinformation and propaganda – ‘fake news’ in today’s fashionable phrase.
-The press tells us lies – sometimes small ones, such as The Sun newspaper’s infamous report about swan-munching asylum seekers, sometimes large ones, such as the same newspaper’s fabrications about the Hillsborough disaster and Iraq’s non-existent ‘weapons of mass destruction’ (the lie that launched a thousand missiles).
-There is also a constant undermining of the working class.
-In Britain, news and current affairs programmes regularly demonize strikers, immigrants, Muslims, the disabled, and so-called ‘chavs’, deepening social divisions and discouraging solidarity by pitting workers against one another.
+Most people today no longer live with media, but in media.
+The media provide us with pleasurable distraction and vital information, a playground for the imagination and a window on the world.
+Socialists, however, are all too aware of mainstream media’s systematic biases and distortions of the truth.
+Despite considerable advances in communication technology and a dramatic shift in the directionality of information flows, we live, perhaps more than ever, in a world of disinformation and propaganda – ‘fake news’ in today’s fashionable phrase.
+The press tells us lies, sometimes small ones, such as The Sun newspaper’s infamous report about swan-munching asylum seekers, sometimes large ones, such as the same newspaper’s fabrications about the Hillsborough disaster and Iraq’s non-existent ‘weapons of mass destruction’ - the lie that launched a thousand missiles.
+There is also a constant demoralisation of the working class.
+In Britain, news and current affairs programmes regularly demonize strikers, immigrants, Muslims, the disabled, and so-called ‘chavs’, deepening social divisions and discouraging solidarity by pitting workers against one another on the basis of race, nation, religion, sexuality and so on.

-This process is all too apparent in the torrents of outrage directed against so-called ‘benefit claimants’.
+This process is all too apparent in the torrents of outrage directed against so-called ‘benefit claimants’ (people in receipt of social security payments).
 British newspapers regularly condemn these supposed scourges of society and in the last decade, in particular, the country’s television schedules have abounded with largely malicious, luridly titled documentaries: Nick and Margaret: We All Pay Your Benefits (BBC), Benefits Street (Channel 4), On Benefits and Proud (Channel 5), or even Gypsies on Benefits and Proud (Channel 5).
 Despite relatively low levels of benefit fraud, these programmes encourage us to revile some of the poorest and most vulnerable members of society.

 Ownership and Control

 The most obvious answer to this question, of course, is that the media industries are owned and controlled by the bourgeoisie, such that, as Marx famously put it in The German Ideology, “the ideas of the ruling class are in every epoch the ruling ideas”.
 Very true.
-George Orwell reported in 1948 that “The British press is extremely centralised, and most of it is owned by wealthy men who have every motive to be dishonest on certain important topics”.
+In his unpublished preface to Animal Farm in 1945, George Orwell commented that “The British press is extremely centralised, and most of it is owned by wealthy men who have every motive to be dishonest on certain important topics”.
 And as Chris Pallas, a.k.a.
 Maurice Brinton, wrote in 1970, “the means of moulding public opinion (press, radio, TV, churches, schools and universities) are in the hands of the ruling class.
 The media consequently disseminate ruling class ideas, values and priorities”.

 The Power of Advertising